French Lavender Field

 “French Lavenders”: The Intermedia Group

-Hi, I’m intermedia lavender and I’m a hybrid.
-The x in “Lavandula x intermedia” is botanical lingo for hybrid.
-I am a cross breed of English and Portuguese lavender.
+I am Lavandin: a proud cross breed of English and Portuguese lavender.
 Much like a mule, I don’t have the ability to reproduce, my seeds are sterile.
 So yeah, I’m a clone.
 So what are you gonna do about it!?
 But understand, this makes me predictable and reliable as a cultivar.
+I am often referred to as “French Lavender.”

 Botanical Name: Lavandula x intermedia ‘Grosso’